demidafonichev/ecosystem/README.md

 2. Session duration - 1hour - 23 hour with step of 1 hour
 3. Session frequency - 1 day - 1 month

-You can have as much both watering/illumination sessions as you want
+You can have as much both watering and illumination sessions as you want